This course is a survey of the history, theory, and practice of mass media on Guam, in the United States, and in the world.

 This course is as an introduction to the theoretical and historical approaches to cinema creation and TV narrative programming.
 The class is specifically an exploration of the critical tools that help interpret meaning from film and television.
 Students will develop visual literacy and research skills as they analyze, discuss, research and write about acclaimed film and filmmakers as well as select TV genres.
 Prerequisites: EN110 and EN111.

 This course is an examination of the various elements involved in television production.
 It includes lab experiences and hands on group production exercises and projects.
-Students will become familiar with single camera digital cinematography, lighting, audio for video/film, and non-linear editing using Adobe Premiere.
+Students become familiar with single camera digital cinematography, lighting, audio for video/film, and non-linear editing using Adobe Premiere.
 Multiple-camera studio techniques are also introduced.
-Students will complete projects eligible for the University of Guam International Film Festival.
+Students will complete projects eligible for the University of Guam Film Festival.

 Production, selection and use of photographs in newspaper and magazines are covered in this course.
 Students must have 35 mm camera.
 Prerequisite: CO226 or consent of instructor.